khadile/MVP_BusinessCards/docs/RECENT_IMPROVEMENTS.md

 - Auto-save functionality during form completion
 - Enhanced error recovery mechanisms

+- Planned: Add to Apple Wallet (.pkpass) feature for iOS users, enabling users to save their card to Apple Wallet with a QR code to the public card view.
+See `docs/features/apple-wallet.md` for details.

 ## Conclusion

 The recent improvements have significantly enhanced the Digital Business Card Creator MVP with: